Role of Fragility of the Glass Formers in the Yielding Transition under Oscillatory Shear

-\SK{In ref. \cite{bhaumik2021role}, two model liquids with different fragilities were studied to understand the effect of annealing on yielding.
-While no direct comparison of yielding transitions was conducted, their data indicates that for the strong liquid silica, the yielding point does not change much with increasing annealing, whereas it shows significant changes for the highly fragile liquid, KA BMLJ.
-Recent investigations \cite{sharma2023activeannealing,goswami2023yielding} on the shear deformation of active glasses reveal that the yielding point shows minimal change with increasing annealing.
-Our results indicate that these apparent changes in yielding behavior are closely related to the fragility of the system. }

-\SK{In Fig.\ref{fig:1}(F), we illustrate $\gamma_Y/\gamma_Y^c$ as a function of $T_{MCT}/T$, where $\gamma_Y$ denotes the yielding point and $\gamma_Y^c$ denotes the yielding point of poorly annealed glasses.
-The yielding point does not change for different glasses until $T_{MCT}$; however, below $T_{MCT}$ it increases rapidly with increasing fragility, whereas for the strong glasses, it remains almost constant.
-The inset of Fig. \ref{fig:1}(F) shows that for strong glasses, yielding occurs for smaller deformations.
-These observations lead to the interesting phenomenon that strong glasses yield faster.}
+\SK{In Fig.\ref{fig:1}(F), we illustrate $\gamma_Y/\gamma_c$ as a function of $T_{MCT}/T_p$, where $\gamma_Y$ denotes the yielding point of the system at the corresponding $T_p$ and $\gamma_c$ denotes the yielding point of poorly annealed glasses for all $T_p > T_{MCT}$.
+The yielding point does not change for different glasses until $T_{MCT}$; however, below $T_{MCT}$, it increases rapidly with increasing fragility, whereas for the strong glasses, it remains almost constant.
+The inset of the same figure panel shows that changes in stress drop, $\sigma^{max}_{xz}$, across the yielding transition normalised by the steady state stress, $\sigma^{max}_{SS}$.
+It is clear that for fragile glasses, the relative magnitude of stress drop at the yielding transition is much larger than for strong glass formers, and it becomes even larger with increasing annealing.}

-\SK{To further elucidate the yielding transition under cyclic shear, in Fig.\ref{fig:1}(G)-(I), we show the maximum steady state stress $\sigma^{max}_{xz}$ as a function of $\gamma_{max}$ for different parent temperatures.
-In the case of strong glass (Fig.\ref{fig:1}(G)), we observe that for various parent temperatures, $\sigma^{max}_{xz}$ increases as $\gamma_{max}$ increases until it reaches the yield point.
-Interestingly, the yield points appear to be similar across different parent temperatures.
-Subsequently, stress drops to a lower value.
-This stress-strain behavior not only reaffirms that the yielding point does not change with the degree of annealing but also suggests that strong glasses remain ductile even in the most annealed samples.
-However, the stress-strain behavior changes significantly for fragile glass (Fig. \ref{fig:1}(I)).
-With increasing annealing, the yielding point shifts to a larger value and becomes brittle for well-annealed glasses with sharp stress drops at the yielding strains.
-Thus, this result, combined with the yielding diagram described above, reveals that the nature of yielding is highly dependent on the fragility of the glass formers.}
+\SK{To further elucidate the yielding transition under cyclic shear, in Fig.\ref{fig:1}(G)-(J), we show the maximum steady state stress $\sigma^{max}_{xz}$ as a function of $\gamma_{max}$ for different parent temperatures.
+We first discuss $\rho = 0.750, 0.855$ and $0.943$ cases before discussing the $\rho = 0.681$ case.
+We see very interesting behaviour for $\rho = 0.681$ which seems to be linked to a nearby unjamming transition at $\rho\simeq 0.645$.
+We discuss this case in detail in the subsequent paragraph.
+In the case of one of the strong glasses (Fig.\ref{fig:1}(H)), we observe that for various parent temperatures, $\sigma^{max}_{xz}$ increases as $\gamma_{max}$ increases until it reaches the yield point and subsequently stress drops to a lower value.
+Interestingly, the yield points appear to be similar across different parent temperatures for strong glass.
+This stress-strain behaviour not only reaffirms that the yielding point does not change with the degree of annealing but also suggests that strong glasses remain ductile even in the most annealed samples.}